-This made the emperor furious, and he order Valentine to not mention Jesus again.
+This made the emperor furious, and he orders Valentine to not mention Jesus again.
 Valentine knew Claudius would have him killed if he didn’t stop talking about Jesus, but he also knew Claudius needed to hear about Jesus.
 He made the decision to share the Gospel with the emperor.

 - It is important to share the Gospel.

 - Don’t let anything, even death, stop you from declaring Jesus is Lord.